MVakharia/Tools-Theory-CompSci/README.md

 Use an adjacency list to represent the graph.

-Question: how would we model an adjacency matrix in JavaScript?
+Question: How would we model an adjacency matrix in JavaScript?
-Is there any point when we can just use an adjancency list?
+Is there any point when we can just use an adjacency list?